casanet/casanet-server/README.md

 And to operate it at a basic level all you need to know is to give static IP addresses to devices, And for access outside the internal network make sure that the address in your home is public and redirect ports to the computer running the server (DDNS is recommended for easy access to the home address).

-The logic and design of the server is that there are several types of devices in the world, such as a lighting device, an AC device, and the like, and for each physical device its own module that realizes the capabilities that the device of its kind enables,(And the advanced options that each company realizes in a different way like timing thrown), and on all devices there is a switch component with on\off option.
+The logic and design of the server is that there are several types of devices in the world, such as a lighting device, an AC device, and the like, and for each physical device its own module that realizes the capabilities that the device of its kind enables,(and the advanced options that each company realizes in a different way like timing, thrown), and on all devices there is a switch component with on\off option.

 This structure enables the creation of a separate server, and a collection of modules that enable communication by implementing preset methods for each device type (such as the OOP interface).